lachlanmcdonald/magicavoxel-shaders/README.md

 ## Installation

 Install these shaders by copying the files from the `shader` directory in this project into the `shader` directory of your MagicaVoxel installation.
+[See all releases](https://github.com/lachlanmcdonald/magicavoxel-shaders/releases/).

 ## [Shaders][wiki]